 Jaclyn Metzinger focuses her practice on commercial and complex civil litigation in both state and federal courts.
-Her experience includes consumer class actions and false advertising claims, employment matters and life insurance disputes.
+Her experience includes consumer class actions, false advertising claims, and employment matters.

 Much of Jaclyn’s practice includes large class action suits, where she is involved in all phases of development, ranging from pre-certification motion practice and discovery, to class certification motions, expert discovery, hearings and trial.
 Jaclyn strives to identify and mitigate potential exposure to class action claims and other multi-claimant proceedings.
 On many occasions, she has been involved in dismissals and denials of class certification.

 A New York Metro Super Lawyers

 “Rising Star,” Jaclyn serves on litigation teams defending claims with hundreds of millions of dollars at stake.
 Jaclyn is valued for her outstanding case management abilities, which include serving as the catalyst for a shared vision regarding strategy development and execution.
 Jaclyn’s clients and colleagues alike depend on her to manage even the most complex and large-scale class actions.

 For six years, Jaclyn acted as co-chair of Women At KDW, an affinity group dedicated to enhancing the professional development of women attorneys at the firm.
 She organized quarterly training, networking, business development, and community service events for women attorneys both in the New York office and across the firm.

 Volunteered as a polling place monitor and call center representative in the non-partisan Election Protection program for the 2008 and 2012 presidential elections through The Lawyers’ Committee for Civil Rights Under Law.